609.748 Harassment; restraining order.

 Subd.
 3a.
 Filing fee; cost of service.
 The filing fees for a restraining order under this section are waived for the petitioner if the petition alleges acts that would constitute a violation of section 609.749, subdivision 2 or 3.
 The court administrator and the sheriff of any county in this state shall perform their duties relating to service of process without charge to the petitioner.
 The court shall direct payment of the reasonable costs of service of process if served by a private process server when the sheriff is unavailable or if service is made by publication.
 The court may direct a respondent to pay to the court administrator the petitioner's filing fees and reasonable costs of service of process if the court determines that the respondent has the ability to pay the petitioner's fees and costs.

 (b) Notice need not be given to the respondent before the court issues a temporary restraining order under this subdivision.
 A copy of the restraining order must be served on the respondent along with the order for hearing and petition, as provided in subdivision 3.
-If the respondent is a juvenile, whenever possible, a copy of the restraining order, along with notice of the pendency of the case and the time and place of the hearing, shall also be served by mail at the last known address upon any parent or guardian of the juvenile respondent who is not the petitioner.
 A temporary restraining order may be entered only against the respondent named in the petition.

 Subd.
 5. Restraining order. (a) The court may grant a restraining order ordering the respondent to cease or avoid the harassment of another person or to have no contact with that person if all of the following occur: